About APHI

 AI Maturation

-Machine learning algorithms have advanced dramatically.
-Natural language processing, computer vision, and deep learning can now extract insights from unstructured data—clinical notes, medical images, news reports—that were previously inaccessible to analysis.
+Natural language processing, computer vision, and deep learning can extract useful signals from unstructured sources such as clinical notes, medical images, and news reports.
+Public health use still requires validation and human oversight.

 Pandemic Lessons